enzo-project/enzo-e/project/principles.rst

    ===========  ===========

 Cello is designed to be both *user-friendly* and *developer-friendly*.
-The integrated Enzo-P / Cello structured configuration files are easy to read and write, and allow for much more powerful yet easy-to-understand problem initialization than in Enzo.
+The integrated Enzo-E / Cello structured configuration files are easy to read and write, and allow for much more powerful yet easy-to-understand problem initialization than in Enzo.
 As an example, the simple test problem whose output is shown above used the